How To Make Stronger Moka Pot Coffee: Tips And Techniques

 Additionally, pay attention to the grind size of your coffee.

-Using a fine grind similar to espresso may seem like the way to go, but it can result in a more bitter brew with a Moka Pot.
+Using a fine grind similar to espresso may seem like the way to go, but it can result in a more bitter coffee with a Moka Pot.

 Instead, use a slightly coarser grind for better flavor extraction.

-Another important tip is to properly preheat the water before brewing your Moka Pot coffee.
+Another important tip is to properly preheat the water before brewing your coffee.

 This helps maintain consistent heat throughout the brewing and prevents burnt flavors from seeping into your final cup.